MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

   - Premium SSD
   - ANF
 - Storage options to be considered for SAP Shared file systems eg: SAPMNT, TRANS
-  - Azure Shared Disk (windows deployments)
+  - Azure Shared Disk on Azure Premium storage  (windows deployments)
-  - Azure NetApp files
+  - Azure NetApp files (SMB & NFS)
   - Azure Files NFS4.1 (preview)
 - Storage option to be considered for database logs which require a lower latency of <1ms
   - Premium Storage with WA (only on M-series VM’s)
   - Ultra SSD
-  - Azure Netapp Files (HANA only)
+  - Azure Netapp Files (supported for HANA only)
 - In a cost-conscious deployment consider deploying Pre-Production or test systems on standard SDD and convert to Premium for the period of test cycles as required.
 Eg: E20 disk is half the cost of a P20.
 - In cost-conscious deployments consider [disk bursting](https://docs.microsoft.com/azure/virtual-machines/linux/disk-bursting#disk-level-bursting) feature for non-production workloads or [document](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-vm-operations-storage) in case of HANA deployment.
 - Every Azure premium disk comes with IOPS and throughout limit, consider striping disk instead of using single large disk for a cost-conscious deployment.
 Further details about stripe sizes can be found [here](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/hana-vm-operations-storage).